 - Sugars per 1/2 cup: 10 to 11 grams (0 grams added sugar)

 I’ve had their soft serve, right from their little stand in Hawaii.
 It was creamy, delicious, and very banana-y.
-Unfortunately, that creaminess doesn’t seem to be translating in their packed pints.
+Unfortunately, the packed pints aren’t quite as creamy.
 These aren’t low in overall sugars, but are completely fruit-sweetened, and don’t contain any added sweeteners.
 Consequently, you will taste the banana no matter which flavor you purchase.

 - Sweeteners: banana, dates